gsarti/website-content/content/activities/inputs.md

 +++

 ### 2022

+**July to Sep, 2022**: Spent the summer at Amazon AWS New York working as an Applied Scientist Intern with the [Amazon Translate](https://aws.amazon.com/translate/) team, working with [Georgiana Dinu](https://www.linkedin.com/in/georgiana-dinu-b7b1695/), [Maria Nădejde](http://maria.nadejde.com/), [Xing Niu](https://www.linkedin.com/in/xing-niu/) and [Benjamin Hsu](https://www.linkedin.com/in/benjamin-h-77451966/).

 **May 23-30, 2022**: Hosted [Michael Carl](https://www.researchgate.net/profile/Michael-Carl) at the University of Groningen, with talks about translation processes and interpretability for machine translation.